Raspberry cheesecake bars

 If you haven't already, remove your cream cheese from the fridge for later.

 First, make your graham cracker crust.
 Preheat your oven to 350 degrees.
 Place all 9 graham cracker sheets into a plastic bag and use the back of a pan or any flat tool to crush them to a powder.
 If you have a food processor, you can also use that instead, but I find it easy to crush the graham cracker small enough using the plastic bag method.
 Into a medium sized bowl, add your crushed graham cracker, salt, and brown sugar and toss to combine.
 Melt your 6 tablespoons of butter and add most of it into your dry mixture, reserving the last tablespoon.
 Use a spoon to combine and bind the butter with your dry ingredients.
 If you find it is not binding, add the rest of your butter after you've begun mixing.
 Line a 9x9in square pan (or you can use an 8x8 pan if that's what you have) with parchment paper.
 Pour your graham cracker crust mixture into your lined pan and use the back of a spoon or a flat tool to press the graham cracker down evenly.
-Place your pan into the oven for 8 minutes and then remove to cool.

-Meanwhile, make your cheesecake filling.
+Make your cheesecake filling.
 Into your stand mixer with the paddle attachment, add all of your cream cheese.
 Turn your mixer on at a medium to high speed for 1-2 minutes.
 Use a spatula to scrape down the sides of your bowl and the paddle attachment.
 Add in your granulated sugar, and then turn your mixer back on to a high speed for another 2 minutes.

 Next, add in your milk, eggs, and vanilla extract.
 Turn your mixer back on at a low to medium speed for another minute.
 Scrape down the sides of your bowl, paddle attachment, and the bottom of your bowl and then turn your mixer back on at a low to medium speed for another minute until fully combined and smooth.